 When we master all aspects of our humanity, we are whole.
 It’s a formula developed from experiences in South Africa, meetings with leaders globally, discussions with Harvard professors who teach leadership, and insights gained from source documents at the Nelson Mandela Foundation.

-Pratt is reminded of a quote by another South African activist, Steve Biko, who said: “The great powers of the world may have done wonders in giving the world an industrial and military look but the great gift still has to come from Africa – giving the world a more human face.”
-Despite the Afro-sceptics and legitimate concerns over the track record of certain parts of Africa, Mandela managed to achieve this.
+Pratt is reminded of a quote by another South African activist, Steve Biko, who said: “The great powers of the world may have done wonders in giving the world an industrial and military look but the great gift still has to come from Africa — giving the world a more human face.”
+Despite the Afro-sceptics and legitimate concerns oer the track record of certain parts of Africa, Mandela managed to achieve this.
 It wasn’t single-handedly, however; individuals alone do not make a difference.
 Many Harvard professors would argue that the strength of the institution around a leader is equally essential.
 A healthy organization with solid values and principles goes a long way in determining how successful a leader will be.
 In Mandela’s case, he was part of a movement which was built on sound values and principles and assumed the leadership of an organization that had been established by firm, principled founders.
-The lesson for business is to examine the history of a company before leading it and be aware of the legacy you will leave for future CEOs while doing so.
+While still in prison, Mandela launched a Supreme Court appeal against his prison guards in 1980 for non-delivery of letters to his wife, Winnie.
+It was a small but principled decision that showed that, despite being a prisoner, human dignity and fairness should be a non-negotiable right.
+The huge number of scams and fraud perpetuated by opportunists in Mandela’s name, even beyond his death, is a warning on how good reputations (and brands) need protection well into the future.
+The lesson for business is to examine the history of a company before leading it and be aware of the legacy, and reputation, you will leave for future CEOs while doing so.

 Mandela was born in 1918 and was an iconic world leader from the 1960s to his death in 2013.
 It’s worth considering his views on our current global situation If he were alive today.